 (This information is a guide only.
 Find out more about the sources of our pay information)

 Make-up artists may do some or all of the following:

-- consult with clients, actors, producers or directors about the required look
+- consult with clients about the look they want

-- write make-up sheets that explain what make-up look should be applied
+- write make-up sheets explaining what make-up look should be applied

-- cast facial and body moulds for costumes – known as prosthetics
+- make facial and body moulds (prosthetics) for actors to wear

 - sell cosmetics

 - create social media make-up demos, or give make-up lessons in person.

 Skills and knowledge